The Millenium 73 Festival

 "People are going to come here with incredible negative pre-determined notions and they're going to go away spaced out and blissed out and really turned on.
 Anybody who's exposed to this vibration cannot fight it because it's stronger than anything, you know, the vibration of Guru Maharaj Ji is stronger than anything that has ever, that has ever been known.
 There's a rumour going around that NASA is tracing and following him around the country because his energy level is stronger than anything they've ever seen before."

-Premies who have come to Houston airport to greet Maharaji clamber for bits of his garlands after he leaves and bliss-out with their 'prasad' that he has touched.
+Premies who have come to Houston airport to greet Maharaji clamber for bits of the garlands he briefly wore after he leaves and they bliss-out with their 'prasad' that he has touched.

 "You know who touched this flower, the Lord of the Universe.